open-telemetry/opentelemetry-js/CONTRIBUTING.md

 ### Linting

-This project uses `eslint` to lint source codes.
+This project uses `eslint` to lint source code.
 Just like tests and compilation, linting can be done for all packages or only a single package.

 ```sh
 # Lint all modules